Tours in Morocco: Marrakech, Desert & More

 Beyond Atlas the scenery is dominated by red mountains with stunning canyons and red traditional houses made from the clay (kasbah and ksar).
 One site not to be missed is a fortified village AïtBenhaddou, UNESCO World Heritage Site.
 Continuing more to the South there are countless oases with date palms in Draa Valley.
 You may visit a Berber family in typical ksar for a mint tea.
 This is exciting place to discover Berber traditions alive.
 In the Sahara desert you can enjoy the sunset on big sand dunes, ride a camel and stay in the desert camp.
 Red coloured dunes are in the village of Merzouga.
 Golden sands with big dunes, are close to M’Hamid village situated on the former camel caravan road to Timbuktu.
 You will be impressed with night sky scenery during star glazing in your camp.
 Millions of stars and the moon seem to be so close.
 For people who like activities, there is a plenty to choose from (quad, sand boarding, biking etc.).

 Morocco is a year round destination, however most popular months for travelling are March-June and September-December.
 Summer can be very hot in the desert, however many hotels have pools for refreshing dip.
 All our 4×4 cars are all with air condition.
 In the winter, in South of Morocco there is a pleasant temperature during the day.
-However, it drops during the night, so you will need warm cloth.
+However, it drops during the night, so you will need warm clothes.

 Many travellers are interested in sand desert with dunes, which can be visited in two locations in Morocco.